SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-team-rocket-1/Plan.md

 # Reducer extended tasks

-- Create a new state property named status
+- Create a new state property named status ✅
 - Add reducer actions possible reducer action values for this would be
   - EDITING
   - FORM_SUBMITTING
   - FORM_SUCCESS
   - ERROR
+- Change any mention of state.error
+- Create the dispatches for the reducer actions

+- Add the timeout somewhere